Instructions to Authors

 The American Society of Ichthyologists and Herpetologists endorses the principle that experimental use of live animals should only be for the purpose of advancing knowledge and must conform with National Institutes of Health (NIH) animal care guidelines.
 If organisms are maintained in the laboratory, or if experimental procedures are performed in the field, then requisite Institutional Animal Care and Use Committee (IACUC) protocol numbers must be cited in Acknowledgments.
 Reports involving sampling or removal of organisms from natural populations must indicate, in text, the depository and catalog numbers or other identifier of voucher specimens and, in Acknowledgments, the numbers of requisite permits and licenses.
 Analyses based on molecular sequence data must cite the relevant GenBank accession numbers (or similar) in the text.
-Holotypes of taxa described in Copeia as new to science must be deposited in large collections (e.g., National or International Centers, such as those identified in Poss and Collette, Copeia 1995).
-Secondary types of these taxa should be distributed among several museums.
+Holotypes of taxa described in Copeia as new to science must be deposited in large collections and secondary types of these taxa should be distributed among several museums.

-Page charges are billed to the corresponding author upon initial distribution of page proofs and are assessed at $110 per printed page.
-Page charges are waived when one or more authors are current ASIH members.
-Contact the ASIH Business Office (http://psfebus.allenpress.com/eBusASIH/MEMBERSHIP.aspx) for membership rates and payment procedures.
+Page charges are billed to the corresponding author upon initial distribution of page proofs and are assessed at $110 per printed page, $150 for color-online images, and $800 for color-print images.
+Page charges are waived and figure charges are subsidized when one or more authors are current ASIH members.
+Contact the ASIH Business Office (https://asih.allenpress.com/ebusASIH/MEMBERSHIP/JOINORRENEW.aspx) for membership rates and payment procedures.

 Figure production continues to be one of the most expensive parts of journal production.
-Traditionally Copeia subsidized all grayscale images and some of the costs associated with color images for society members.
+In the past, Copeia subsidized all grayscale images and some of the costs associated with color images for Society members.
 To encourage publication of color images where beneficial and to more accurately reflect the relative cost of figure production, we have transitioned to an explicit cost structure for authors wishing to include figures in their manuscripts.

-The charge for each figure is as follows:
+The charge for each figure is as follows for Society members: